stackitcloud/stackit-cli/docs/stackit_beta_sfs_snapshot-policy_list.md

 ```
   -h, --help               Help for "stackit beta sfs snapshot-policy list"
-      --immutable string   Immutable snapshot policy, one of ["all" "immutable-only" "mutable-only"] (default "all")
+      --immutable string   Immutable snapshot policy, (one of: [all, immutable-only, mutable-only]) (default "all")
       --limit int          Maximum number of entries to list
 ```